v79/Cantilever/src/main/resources/CDK Migration Notes.md

 - [x] Web editor isn't always fetching everything
 - [-] 404 errors when a route returns has no data (e.g. there are no templates at all; should probably return a 204 No Content)
+- [-] API Gateway stages (not cdk stages!)
+Access-Control-Allow-Origin header for OPTIONS should be set to the cloudfront distribution domain?
+But also localhost?
+May need an API stage called "local"?
+CORS is a bugger.